 Who Is Jason Bateman?

-Actor Jason Bateman was born on January 14, 1969, in Rye, New York.
-He made his television debut in 1981 on Little House on the Prairie.
-In the 1980s and '90s, he took a string of roles on sitcoms like Silver Spoons, while also taking a few film parts.
-In 2001, Bateman starred on the failed series Some of My Best Friends, but his film career was revitalized after he landed a role on the show Arrested Development in 2003.
-Later film successes included Horrible Bosses (2011) and voice work for Zootopia (2016), and he also earned acclaim for his dramatic turn on the Netflix series Ozark.
+Jason Bateman made his television debut in 1981 on Little House on the Prairie.
+In the 1980s and '90s, he earned a string of roles on sitcoms like Silver Spoons, while also taking a few film parts.
+Following a professional lull, Bateman's career was revitalized when he landed a role on the show Arrested Development in 2003.
+Later successes include the dark comedy Horrible Bosses (2011) and voice work for the animated hit Zootopia (2016), along with acclaim for his directing and acting contributions to the Netflix crime drama Ozark.

 Early Life and Career

 Jason Kent Bateman was born on January 14, 1969, in Rye, New York.
 Starting out as an actor while in his early teen years, Jason Bateman has grown up to become one of today's leading comedic actors.
 He comes from a show business family—father Kent is a producer and sister Justine is an actress.
 Around the age of 10, Bateman began to act professionally.
 He soon started to land work in commercials.

 'Little House on the Prairie,' 'Silver Spoons'